Your First Meeting With a Medical Malpractice Lawyer

 Here's what to expect at (and how to prepare for) your initial consultation with a medical malpractice attorney.

 Updated by , J.D.
+University of San Francisco School of Law

-If you think you have a medical malpractice case, the first order of business is usually finding a medical malpractice lawyer who will represent you and will make sure you get the best possible outcome.
-Most lawyers will be happy to meet with you to discuss your situation and your potential case (free of charge), but it's important to make sure you're well prepared for this initial consultation.
+Most medical malpractice lawyers will be happy to meet with you to discuss your situation and your potential case (free of charge), but it's important to make sure you're well prepared for this initial consultation.
 In this article, we'll explain what to expect when meeting with a medical malpractice lawyer for the first time.

-The Lawyer Needs Details of What Happened
+The Medical Malpractice Lawyer Needs Details of What Happened

 Be prepared to do a lot of talking at your initial consultation.
 The lawyer needs to know everything about your potential medical malpractice case, and will want a lot of details.